Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Design Paradigms

-\nistart{Data} We revisited prior corpus about interaction-enhanced GenAI interfaces~\cite{Instructions, Gao2024, Cook2025, Luera, Lehmann2024} and filtered tools according to three criteria: (1) the system involves at least one GenAI model; (2) text prompts are supported as a communication channel; and (3) at least one other interaction modality (\eg selection, brushing, sketching) is used to augment text prompts.
-Applying these filters yielded 66 representative system interfaces for analysis\footnote{The complete annotation results: \url{https://interaction-augmented-instruction.github.io/}}.
+\review{Q8} \nistart{Data} We revisited prior corpora about interaction-enhanced GenAI interfaces~\cite{Instructions, Gao2024, Cook2025, Luera, Lehmann2024}, which together enumerate 483 candidate instances, and filtered tools according to three criteria: (1) the system involves at least one GenAI model; (2) text prompts are supported for communication; and (3) at least one other interaction modality (\eg selection, brushing, sketching) is used to augment text prompts.
+For each candidate, we examined available demo videos and project pages; otherwise we carefully read the paper to verify compliance.
+Three authors conducted the initial screening in roughly equal partitions, rotating assignments to ensure every decision was cross-checked.
+Applying these filters yielded 66 representative system interfaces for analysis.

 \nistart{Annotation and Analysis} Following \autoref{sec:model_graph}, we decomposed each system interface into one or more atomic paradigm graphs (\autoref{fig: graph}) through manual annotation.
 During annotation, each atomic graph is instantiated by choosing the entities and relations the system interface implements, and by assigning sequence indices to relations to indicate the temporal or information-flow order.
 Concurrent flows receive the same index (\eg when a user selection of artifact elements is incorporated into an augmented instruction simultaneously: H~$\rightarrow$~I~$\rightarrow$~A~$\rightarrow$~Aug).

-Two authors jointly performed the annotation: each coded half the corpus, cross-checked the other’s work, and resolved disagreements through iterative discussion until consensus was reached.
-Grounded in IAI model design (\autoref{sec: model}) and definitions (\autoref{tab: entity}), our annotation followed these principles:
+\review{Q8}Annotation was conducted by two authors using a structured, multi-stage protocol to ensure reliability and reproducibility.
+We began with a calibration pilot of 10 randomly sampled systems to test the initial codebook (grounded in IAI model design (\autoref{sec: model}) and definitions (\autoref{tab: entity}), surface ambiguous cases, and refine operational rules.
+The two annotators then independently coded half of the remaining systems and cross-checked each other's annotation to reach a shared interpretation grounded in the codebook.
+All remaining uncertainties were reviewed and resolved with the involvement of a third author, and the resulting consensus annotations form the basis of our analysis.
+In addition to basic model definitions, our annotation followed these principles: